Aetna Medicare Supplement Insurance Review

 Bottom Line

 While the policyholder’s complaints about Aetna can be concerning, it should be noted that the company is still a trusted Medigap provider in the healthcare world.
-Aetna offers reasonably priced premiums, a range of plan options, and relatively low rate increases.
+Aetna sometimes offers reasonably priced premiums (in certain areas), a range of plan options, and relatively low rate increases.

-We suggest considering Aetna if you are in the market for a Medicare Supplement plan, and we’re happy to help identify available plans in your area.
+If you are in the market for a Medicare Supplement plan – we’re happy to help you identify available plans in your area.

 Sources: Aetna Medicare Supplement Plans | Medigap Enrollment | Medigap Plan Cost